Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

 or any other configuration including CM4.

-Device with execution client needs 2TB+ fast storage.
-Device with consensus client needs 256GB+ fast storage.
+A device with an execution client needs 2TB+ fast storage.
+A device with a consensus client needs 256GB+ fast storage.

-## Device Setup
-The following section describes a step-by-step process of configuring, deploying, and running a single Ethereum Node hosted on two Raspberry Pi devices.

 ⚠️ To avoid errors during the first setup, please follow the instructions precisely. ⚠️

-### Hardware requirements
+## Hardware requirements
 The default setup requires the following hardware components:

   - 2 x Raspberry Pi (8GB) starter kits
   - 2 x SSD (one for each device)
   - 1 x SD Card reader/writer
-  - 2 x Fast MicroSD Card
+  - 2 x Fast microSD Card

-#### Raspberry Pi
+### Raspberry Pi

 You can use: